julianlam/feps/fep/3b86/fep-3b86.md

 ### 4.27.
 Update Intent
 This intent corresponds to the ActivityStreams [Update activity](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-update) and is defined using the link relation  `https://w3id.org/fep/3b86/Update`.

-The Update intent publishes the API endpoint where the current user can initiate an "update" request.
+The Update intent publishes the API endpoint where the user can initiate an "update" request.

 #### 4.27.1.
 Parameters
 * `{object}` - ID of the object that the actor will update when they use this workflow.